Last Updated on: September 21, 2023

 There was a meme that says that it is a red flag if HR tells you that your company is like a “family” because, most often than not, it isn’t.

-We all know and may have even experienced bosses in leadership positions who don’t know how to lead.
+We all know and may have experienced people in leadership positions who must learn how to lead.
 So we scratch our heads, wondering why they got there.
 When the boss is the problem, there is nowhere to go but out.

 Office politics is one of the most toxic experiences in the workplace.
 So, if you realize that everything is starting to be too political, you should start looking for a new job since it is time to resign.